qntm/t-a-i/README.md

 The nature of the relationship between Unix time and TAI means that conversions behave consistently for years on end, and then, during leap seconds, suddenly display very different behaviour, **sometimes throwing exceptions**.
 Not only that, leap seconds are commonly inserted on New Year's Eve, which is a very inopportune time to be dealing with this kind of bug!

+At the time of writing,

+* The most recent inserted leap second was at midnight UTC on 1 January 2017.
+* The most recent removed time was 0.1 TAI seconds, removed at midnight UTC on 1 February 1968.

 ## Installation

 ```